 Impact on education

 On days when the school has restricted opening, children may not be taught by their usual teachers or in their usual classes, as we may not have our full quota of staff.
 However, we will ensure that we have an educationally valid day.
-If there is a prolonged closure of the school, staff will advise on work that may be completed via the school website or dojo.
+If there is a prolonged closure of the school, staff will advise on work that may be completed via the school website or Class Charts.

 Support if stranded in school